ianmuchina/wizzard/Chapter 1/1.1/README.md

 ## 5. Evaluation steps

-The book introduces 2 different ways of evaluating expressions
+The book introduces 2 different ways of evaluating expressions The one we will use is the Substitution model.

-* Substitution model.
-Normal order evaluation
-*

 ## 6 .
 Conditionals

 Conditionals are another special procedure